duelago/Temperaturlampan/README.md

 Here’s a video showing how it works (without the buzzer): https://youtu.be/staYxQRvpsY

 I printed the case in wood filament and stained it.
 The star is printed in white PLA in vase mode.
-Other lamp designs are availabe (tulip and "ball") The case is available in two versions, and STEP/STL files can be downloaded.
+Other lamp designs are availabe (tulip, ball and "bambulab") The case is available in two versions, and STEP/STL files can be downloaded.
 Choose whether you want the version with or without mounts for M 2.5 screws.
 The version with screws is better, but if you don’t have any M 2.5 screws, the version without screws works if you secure the Wemos with hot glue.

 The pole that the star sits on is a regular metal straw available at Amazon or a big supermarket.
 The components needed are: